jpuritz/EecSeq/Protocol.md

 ---
-Before you begin this protocol, you should order the custom oligos required for mRNA library prep
+Before you begin this protocol, you should order the custom oligos required for mRNA library prep and genomic DNA library prep and anneal them.
+See [Anneal RNA adapters](#anneal-rna-adapters) and [Anneal DNA Adapters](#anneal-adapters)

 ## RNA Prep